microsoft/Azure-Analytics-and-AI-Engagement/retail/Readme-shell.md

 	![Adx.](media/adx-11.png)

-13. Wait for some time for Partial data preview to load, and then **click** on Next:Start Ingestion.
+13. Wait for some time for Partial data preview to load, and then **click** on Next: Start Ingestion.

 	![Adx.](media/adx-12.png)